 The technology is already there, but are publishers ready to go native?

 Oxagile has accumulated considerable expertise in online video and adtech.
-We provide a wide range of services — from consulting to from-scratch OVP development to customization.
+We provide a full range of services, from consulting to custom software development to software customization.
 Whatever your needs are, drop us a line and let’s see how we can help your business.